 Work experience

-Some employers of archaeologists will expect you to have experience in related areas so look for suitable opportunities.
-By doing this you'll also show your commitment and genuine interest in the career.
+Some employers will expect you to have experience in a related area, so look for suitable opportunities.
+This will also demonstrate your commitment and genuine interest in the career.

 Consider volunteering as a digger or check out opportunities with local museums and galleries and heritage organisations.
 Information on current fieldwork and ideas on ways to volunteer is available from the Council for British Archaeology (CBA).